 There are no minimum flow requirements downstream of Cutler Dam because of the irrigation flow requirements in the Hammond/East and West canals, which originate at the dam, and the fact that the water is the irrigator's by contract and could not be released by PacifiCorp, even if that were shown to be beneficial.
-FERC requests a critical flow for each relicensing project but does not provide a definition.
-For this Exhibit E, PacifiCorp defines critical flow as, "The lowest continuously available inflow for power over any one-month period" (Connely Baldwin, Personal Communication, April 2, 2021).
-The critical streamflow for the Project is 33 cubic feet per second (cfs), which is essentially leakage from the dam.
-Although the Project is frequently offline in July and August (that is, in all but the wettest and highest run-off years) due to irrigation withdrawals, rendering the Project inoperable, the dependable capacity of Cutler is 30 MW when water is available to operate the turbines and generator.
-Monthly minimum, mean, and maximum flows for the most recent 32-year record at the Collinston gage are presented in Table 3-6.
+FERC requests a critical flow for each relicensing project but does the term is not provide a definition, defined.
+For this Exhibit E, PacifiCorp defines critical flow as, "Tthe lowest continuously available inflow for power over any one-month period" (Connely Baldwin, Personal Communication, April 2, 2021).
+The critical streamflow for the Project is 330 cubic feet per second (cfs), which is essentially leakage from the dam.).
+Although the Project is frequently offline in July and August (that is, in all but the wettest and highest runoff years) due to irrigation withdrawals, rendering the Project inoperable, the dependable capacity of Cutler is 30 MW when water is available to operate the turbines and generator.
+Monthly minimum, mean, and maximum flows for the most recent 3230-year record (1991-2020) period) at the Collinston gage are presented in Table 3-6.
 Flow duration curves for the Project are illustrated in Figure 3-15.
-The period of record for these graphs is October 1, 1988, to September 30, 2020, extracted from the USGS Collinston gage data (USGS 2019).
-As noted, due to lack of water during the hotter, drier portions of the irrigation season, the Cutler Powerhouse is generally not operated in July and August but is operated for infrequent spinning reserves in case of grid disturbances.
+The 32-year period of record for these graphs is October 1, 1988, to September 30, 2020, extracted from the USGS Collinston gage data (USGS 2019).
+As noted, due to lack of water during the hotter, drier portions of the irrigation season, the Cutler

+Powerhouse is generally not operated in July and August but is operated for infrequent spinning reserves in case of grid disturbances.
 The 50th percentile exceedance flow in these months combined is 33 cfs.